[More thoughts on “The Book Of The Ignored” etc.]

 This is what so impressive about top performers like say, the rock band U2.
 It’s not that “Sunday Bloody Sunday” is world’s greatest song (I certainly don’t think it is, they never were a favorite band of mine), it’s that they can get perform it at their highest level, in front of huge crowds, again and again, night after night, for years on end.
 And make it look easy.

 Ditto with top basketball players or painters.
 Once you’ve reached your peak, the game changes from how much, to how often.
 That’s what “Mastery” actually means.

 It may not be as sexy as the early breakthroughs, but it’s what allows you to exist and thrive over the long term.

-[More thoughts from my new book etc.]
+[More thoughts from The Book Of The Ignored etc.]

 TIME IS ALWAYS THE ENEMY